 The device is consisted of an amplifier and a cardboard collimator to focus the sound.
 The duo's final prototype cost them only about $600 to develop the 9 kg device.

-Seth Robertson and Viet Tran still work on the development of the device for it to be effective on larger fires.
+Seth Robertson and Viet Tran are still working on the development of the device for it to be effective on a larger scale, for example, to help extinguish forest fires.
 Even if they initially envisaged their invention to be used on small fires such as grease fires on stovetops, their mechanism has a potential to be combined with many different systems as well.
+Hopefully, they will find a way to address the issue and will create a great anti-fire system.

 Written by Tamar Melike Tegün